AntonioCrivello/safe_sgcrl/README.md

 - Implements SGCRL in a **tabular (non-neural)** setting.
 - Enables studying the exploration behavior of SGCRL **without neural network function approximation**.
 - Useful for running controlled experiments that isolate algorithmic dynamics.
+- See tabular_maze.ipynb and tabular_hanoi.ipynb to run tabular SGCRL in a FourRooms maze and Towers of Hanoi environment.

 ### **2. Continuous Environment Implementation**
 - Based on the original [SGCRL repository](https://github.com/graliuce/sgcrl/tree/main).